 There’s no shortage of awesome skiing in Northern Idaho and Coeur d’Alene is right in the middle of it all.
 With some of the best snow in the country catching some fresh pow is easy.

 Just to the north you have Schweitzer ski area.
 The independently owned and operated 2900 acres ski area still has that small mountain feel but with big mountain skiing.
 Perfect for the entire family.

 Just to the East you have Lookout Pass recently named the most family-friendly mountain resort in the Pacific Northwest.
 With over 400 inches of annual snowfall and some of the most affordable lift passes, Lookout Pass is a real gem.

-19 Idaho Ski Resorts That Make Idaho a Premiere Ski Destination
+Want to ski or board in Idaho?
+Check out 19 Idaho Ski Resorts That Make Idaho a Premiere Ski Destination